getguesstimate/guesstimate-documentation-old/README.md

 the form `X to Y`, or via a dataset.
 Both ranges and datasets can be inserted directly into a Guesstimate cell, and the system will perform all downstream calculations in a statistically meaningful way.

-For example, if we expand our Boston piano tuner population model from above, we might refine our estimate of the number of pianos in Boston to account our uncertainty, and say that instead of their being 100,000 pianos in boston, there are rather somewhere between 85,000 and 150,000 pianos in Boston.
+For example, if we expand our Boston piano tuner population model from above to account for uncertainty, we might say that instead of there being 100,000 pianos in boston, there are somewhere between 85,000 and 150,000 pianos in Boston.
 We can also add some custom data to our pianos per tuner estimate by polling all of our piano tuner friends to see how many pianos they service, then entering their responses as a comma or enter separated list directly into the cell.

 ![Example Model with Uncertainty](./assets/Ranges & Data.png)